Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

-Starting from the parking lot, the hike is only 5.2 kilometres (3.1 miles) long with an elevation gain of perhaps fifty feet.
+Starting from the parking lot, the hike is only 5.2 km (3.1 miles) long with an elevation gain of perhaps 15 m (50 feet).
 Despite the short distance the hike offers ever changing panoramas including majestic mountains, Emerald Glacier views and a section through the woods with hemlock, cedar and devil’s club.

 If you are adverse to a lot of people on the trail, plan to hike the loop first thing in the morning or late in the day.